Emokores256/dotfyles/README.md

 # dotfyles
-My latest neovim config using lazy
+My latest neovim config using lazy.
+Please refer to the branch [dotfyles]()